erikcox/whosontwitch/README.md

 # Who's on Twitch?

-**Who's on Twitch?** is a simple Node command line tool that tells you which streamers are online and what they're playing.
+**Who's on Twitch?** is a simple Node command-line tool that tells you which streamers are online and what they're playing.

 ## Requirements